 You can’t find a job, so that makes you worthless and insignificant.

 Your relationship with your partner is at rock bottom, which turns you into an argumentative, dislikeable person.

-It is easy to lost faith in yourself and feels trapped and undervalued.
-This led to a lack of confidence and have low self-esteem.
+It is easy to lose faith in yourself and feels trapped and undervalued.
+This led to a lack of confidence and low self-esteem.

 However, accepting spiritual faith as a core value will help you accept helps you believe the best about yourself because God loves you even when you believe no one else does.

 This can give you that boost you need to stay change whatever it is in your world that’s making you unhappy.